 You’re still on your way to a major path junction at Pen-y-Lôn, where the Rhyd Ddu path will head left, in a NW direction upwards towards the ridgeline on your left.
 There is a stone pillar here to confirm the direction.

 You will find yourself on marshier terrain with a great many rushes – this area can be wet after a lot of rain!
 There are some good path sections to keep you off the worst of this though.

 A stone wall is reached at approx 440m height and this is a great spot to make sure you turn around and survey the view behind you, of the mountains on the opposite side of the valley: Moel Hebog, Moel yr Ogof, Moel Lefn, Mynydd Drws y Coed and Y Garn.

-Looking to the south east you’ll see the very shapely peak of Yr Aran, which was the site of a recent RAF helicopter crash in August 2016.
+Looking to the south east you’ll see the very shapely peak of Yr Aran, which was the site of an RAF helicopter crash in August 2016.

 Now you’ve had a rest at this wall, there is some rougher and steeper terrain to ascend, and another wall to cross, but you are much nearer to the Llechog ridge now where the path will flatten out again... for a while!

 Make the most of the flatter area reached, on Llechog ridge, at approx 750m height.
-If the weather is clear, this is a lovely ridge from which to survey Bwlch Main ridge (the continuation of your walk) and Snowdon summit’s itself.
+If the weather is clear, this is a lovely ridge from which to survey Bwlch Main ridge (the continuation of your walk) and Snowdon's summit itself.
 It’s a good idea to take another break here before a steep rise again towards Snowdon’s southern ridgeline, Bwlch Main.